This module examines the individual contract of employment at common law and under statute and the regulation which

 Statement on Teaching, Learning and Assessment

 This module is delivered through interactive lectorials and tutorials, where students shall participate in the learning experience.
 Lectorials are delivered via a mixture of traditional lectures and more active class-based activities, such as problem solving, group-based case analysis and question and discussion opportunities.
 Tutorials are student led and develop upon the lecture materials.
 Students are required to conduct hands-on literature searches and analyse and apply their research to legal problems.
 Students then present and discuss their findings within the tutorial setting.
-This provides students with the opportunity to practice and develop legal writing skills, skills of research, presentation and peer enquiry required for both the practical and moot assessments.
-The assessment for this module requires students to engage with the literature, to include further literature research, for the peer engagement in a professional role play format for the employment law moot, and the preparation of and timely submissions of pre-trial paperwork in a professional manner.
-The week 7 activity will be the provision of the feedback in relation to that first element of the practical which will have been submitted in week 5.
-This will also operate as feedforward to the outline argument of the practical exercise.
+This provides students with the opportunity to practice and develop legal writing skills, skills of research, presentation and peer enquiry required for both the legal opinion and moot assessments.
+The assessments for this module requires students to engage with the literature, to include further literature research, for the peer engagement in a professional role play format for the employment law moot, and the preparation of an appropriately researched and drafted legal opinion.
+Feedback activities include drop-in sessions to discuss the legal opinion and moot.

 Teaching and Learning Work Loads